Search This Blog

 Good Samaritan

-Was heading uphill the back way past the Cheese Factory to Petaluma in my old truck.
+I was driving uphill the back way past the Cheese Factory to Petaluma in my old pickup truck.
 I had just passed the turnoff to Nicasio.
 Some huge hay truck was coming downhill, took the curve too fast & had dumped hay bales everywhere.

 I pulled off the road.
-Then I remembered what it was like coming the other way, where the curve was blind.
+Then I remembered what it was like to be coming downhill the other way, where the curve was blind.
 So I laid on my horn, long and hard.

 The dangerous moment was past.